By Michael Lanza

 In the evening, we hurl rocks into Toxaway, and then sit together atop a big granite slab on the shore, talking about space travel and which dinosaurs would beat other dinosaurs in a fight.
 On our third and final day, my first-grader cranks out nine miles with more stamina than many adults—although, by the end, he’s so punch-drunk tired that the sound of air shrieking through the pinched neck of a balloon sends him into paroxysms of hysterical laughter that make me double over laughing, too.
 I’d actually planned on four days, but he comes up with the brilliant plan to finish in three, get milkshakes to celebrate, camp another night nearby, then rent a two-person, sit-on-top kayak to paddle around Redfish Lake tomorrow morning, before heading home.

 That was our second outing in what has become an annual, multi-day, father-son adventure together.
 We call it our “Boy Trip,” a term coined by Nate years ago.
-He’s now thirteen, and for both of us, the Boy Trip has risen to a status among the most exalted events on the calendar.
+He’s now a teenager, and for both of us, the Boy Trip has risen to a status among the most exalted events on the calendar.
 Partly that’s because we always get outdoors on a fun adventure.
 But mostly it’s because we love carving out time for just the two of us.

 Idaho’s Smoky Mountains